Timdenders/Colonization-Conquerors/README.md

 #### Team Process Description:
 For our project, we have chosen Godot as our game engine because of its exceptional beginner-friendliness for crafting 2D games, complemented by its integrated networking capabilities.
-Our coding will predominantly be conducted in Python, as it is the programming language in which our team collectively possesses the highest proficiency.
+We will primarily use GDScript in Godot for our coding tasks since it closely resembles Python, a language the team is proficient in.
 In terms of audio production, we will employ Audacity as our software of choice due to its user-friendly interface and fundamental feature set, which adequately fulfills our requirements.
 Each team member's role has been thoughtfully assigned based on their individual skill sets and aptitude, ensuring that they are best equipped to contribute effectively to the project's success.

 Group Roles
 - Timothy Enders